Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry: Results

-Scaling the image size has different physical interpretations depending on whether we see it as scaling the field of view size or resolution.
-Scaling the resolution means adjusting the grid size $\xG$ while choosing $\yG$ and therefore the field of view to be constant.
-In \autoref{fig:layout} this would essentially remove baselines past a certain distance from the origin, loosely approximating a telescope with fewer further-out antennas.
-Specifically, for the tested configurations in \autoref{tbl:test_configs} (center columns) let us set $2\yy_\text{fov} = 0.297$ ($\sim$\,16.8 degrees), which corresponds to the full SKA1 Mid array at the largest tested image resolution of $4\xG\yG = 196\,608$.
+The image size in pixels scales as the product of the field of view (and therefore $\yV$) and the resolution $\xV$.
+For this section we consider the effects of scaling $\xV$, while holding the field of view at $2\yy_\text{fov} = 0.322$ ($\sim$\,18.5 degrees; see middle column of \autoref{tbl:test_configs}).
+This corresponds to roughly the third null of SKA1 Mid's beam at the finest tested image resolution of $4\xV\yV = 196\,608$.
+For smaller grid sizes, this results in coarser image resolution and truncation of the $uv$-coverage (\autoref{fig:layout}).
+This does not decrease degridding work substantially due to the high number of short baselines (\autoref{fig:scaling}, solid red line).

-This has a number of effects.
-Firstly, the cost for facet Fourier transform work (i.e. \autoref{ln:fwd_init_fft1}, \ref{ln:fwd_img_fft1}, \ref{ln:fwd_init_fft2} and \ref{ln:fwd_img_fft2} in \autoref{lbl:algorithm_fwd}) is going to increase with facet resolution, roughly as $O(\xG^2)$ per $w$-stacking plane.
-For a baseline distribution where maximum $|w|$ grows linearly with distance -- i.e. as long as earth rotation dominates earth curvature -- the number of required $w$-stacking planes will also grow linearly with $\xG$.
-This means that we would expect the amount of facet work to grow as $O(\xG^3)$ at worst.
-And as \autoref{fig:scaling} (solid orange line) illustrates, this reflects reality well.
+On the other hand, higher image resolution increases the cost for facet Fourier transform work (i.e. \autoref{ln:fwd_init_fft1}, \ref{ln:fwd_img_fft1}, and \ref{ln:fwd_img_fft2} in \autoref{lbl:algorithm_fwd}) roughly as $O(\xV^2)$ per $w$-stacking plane.
+For a baseline distribution where maximum $|w|$ grows linearly with $uv$ distance (i.e. as long as the Earth's rotation dominates the Earth's curvature) the number of $w$-stacking planes required to cover the truncated $uv$-distribution will also grow linearly with $\xV$.
+This means the expected worst-case scaling of facet work is $O(\xV^3)$, and as \autoref{fig:scaling} shows (solid orange line) we indeed find scaling slightly better than $O(\xV^3)$.